Speck249/pax-psychiatry-clinic/README.md

 ![Landing Page](/src/images/Banner.png)

 # Project Description
-**Mental Health Clinic Website: Exploring the Impact of Visual Representation on Consumer's Choice**
+**Exploring the Impact of Visual Representation on Consumer's Choice**

 A ReactJS-based website developed for a conceptual Mental Health Clinic geared towards investigating the influence of visual representation on consumer decision-making.
 By leveraging ReactJS and Styled Components, the website provides an engaging and user-friendly front end that eases Doctor-Patient communications and integrates automation of brick-and-mortar processes.